minetest-mods-camp/arena_lib/DOCS.md

 Something's wrong?
 Feel free to open an issue, go for a pull request and whatnot.
 I'd really appreciate it :)

 ## 4. About the author(s)
 I'm Zughy (Marco), a professional Italian pixel artist who fights for FOSS and digital ethics.
-If this library spared you a lot of time and you want to support me somehow, please consider donating on [LiberaPay](https://it.liberapay.com/EticaDigitale/) directly to my educational Italian project (because not everyone speaks English and Italy media don't talk much about these topics).
+If this library spared you a lot of time and you want to support me somehow, please consider donating on [LiberaPay](https://it.liberapay.com/EticaDigitale/) directly to my educational Italian project (because not everyone speaks English and Italian media don't talk about these topics much).
 Also, this project wouldn't have been possible if it hadn't been for some friends who helped me testing through: `SonoMichele`, `_Zaizen_` and `Xx_Crazyminer_xX`